 19.3.
 Employees shall maintain reasonable physical fitness, and will participate annually in a physical assessment.
 The IAFF/IAFC Joint Health and Wellness Program shall be used for this purpose.
 Failure to participate in the program shall result in disciplinary action in accordance with Fire District policy.

+TA: 04-18-17

 20.0.
 Retirement